Waterbird Regional Preserve

 • CA Bloom May - Jul

-• Found in open grasslands, wetlands, and commonly in compacted soil along roads and trails.
+• Find it in open grasslands, wetlands, and compacted soil along roads and trails.

 • Other Trefoils